wp-plugins/ranker-list-widget/readme.txt

 === Ranker List Widget ===
 Contributors: paulranker
 Donate link: http://www.ranker.com/
-Tags: poll, polls, survey, list, ranking, Ranker, voting Requires at least: 3.4
+Tags: poll, polls, polling, survey, list, lists, rate, ranking, Ranker, vote, voting, community, sidebar Requires at least: 3.4
 Tested up to: 3.6.1
 Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Ranker to create a custom "ranking poll" - a list your visitors shape by voting, creating engaging, crowdsourced content.
+Use Ranker to create a custom "ranking poll" - a highly engaging crowdsourced list that will increase time on page by 125% and commenting by 3X.

 == Description ==

-Use Ranker's free widget to create a fully-customizable "ranking poll" - a list about anything that your visitors impact by voting items up and down, creating lasting, engaging content.
+Use Ranker's free widget to create a fully-customizable "ranking poll" - a list about any topic that your visitors impact by voting items up and down, reranking the list, or adding items.
+Use it as a "POLL: _____" blog post, to add instant community engagement to an existing "list" blog post as a "reader's version", or stick Ranker lists on your sidebar to increase time on site.

 The plugin comes with a built in shortcode generator, you only need the URL of the list on Ranker, we'll do the rest.
 Setup defaults for your site including colors, fonts, size and layout.

 = How it works =
-1. Find a list you want to embed from the Ranker.com site.
+1. Find a ranking you want your visitors to vote on from the [Ranker.com](http://www.ranker.com/ "Ranker") site, or create a new one there.
 2. Copy the URL
 3. Enter that URL into Settings->Ranker Options->Shortcodes
 4. Put that shortcode into any post.